Moremar/IT_tutorials/GDB/README.md

-   nexti                      # go to the next assembly instruction step                       # step into the function call at this instruction  (short version : s) finish                     # step out of the current function and show return value (short version : fin) break file:line            # set a breakpoint at the a specific line of a file (short version : br) break 25 if a == 3         # set a conditional breakpoint continue                   # go to the next breakpoint info locals                # show the value of local variables
+   nexti                      # go to the next assembly instruction step                       # step into the function call at this instruction  (short version : s) finish                     # step out of the current function and show return value (short version : fin) break file:line            # set a breakpoint at a specific line of a file (short version : br) break 25 if a == 3         # set a conditional breakpoint continue                   # go to the next breakpoint info locals                # show the value of local variables